-- 1. Remove all interior and rear panel cables from the circuit boards that are to be removed. - 2.
+- Remove all interior and rear panel cables from the circuit board that is to be removed. - 2.
 Use the Torx tool with the T15 tip to remove the screw from the bracket inside the chassis (1) in Figure 3) and the screw through the rear panel outside the chassis (2) in Figure 3).